Playing Stochastically in Weighted Timed Games to Emulate Memory: Playing stochastically in s

-Notice that deterministic strategies are a special case of strategies, where the distributions are chosen to be Dirac distributions.
+Notice that deterministic strategies are a special case of stochastic strategies, where the distributions are chosen to be Dirac distributions.
 Another useful restriction over strategies is the non-use of memory: a strategy $\minstrategy$ is \emph{memoryless} if for all finite plays $\play, \play'$ ending in the same configuration, we have that $\minstrategy (\play)=\minstrategy (\play')$.
 A similar definition holds for $\MaxPl$.
+Finally, we let $\FPlays^{\minstrategy, \maxstrategy}_{\play}$ be the set of plays reaching \LocsT from \play (without containing \play) conforming to \minstrategy and~\maxstrategy.